- Download our Moving to Madrid Guide (PDF)

 - Download our Madrid Schools Guide

-Expats moving to Madrid will find a wonderful city that is a pleasure to live in, with great restaurants, lively bars, interesting art galleries and two world-famous football teams.
+Moving to Madrid, you’ll find a wonderful city that’s a pleasure to live in, with great restaurants, lively bars, interesting art galleries and two world-famous football teams.

-While retirees searching for sunnier shores and a relaxing descent into their twilight years may not relish the prospect of immigrating to Madrid, it is beyond a doubt the place to go for those looking to further their career in Spain while capitalising on the attractive quality of life.
+Retirees searching for sunnier shores and a relaxing descent into their twilight years may not relish the prospect of immigrating to Madrid.
+However, it’s beyond doubt the place to go if you’re looking to further your career in Spain, and it offers an attractive quality of life and work-life balance.

 Living in Madrid as an expat

 Madrid is the commercial and political capital of Spain, and although the centre is convincingly international, it retains a distinctly Latin feel.
-Foreigners have no need to fear the pressures of a high-speed lifestyle that are so often attached to other Western capitals.
+No need to fear the pressures of a high-speed lifestyle that are so often attached to other Western capitals.

-Madrid is the best city to find a job in the country, boasting both large multinational businesses and a fair amount of direct foreign investment.
-The service industry is the city's most prosperous sector, and while competition for jobs is rather high in the city, expats can generally also find employment in tourism, teaching, ICT, finance, pharmaceuticals and aerospace.
+Madrid is the best city to find a job in the country, home to large multinational businesses and a fair amount of direct foreign investment.
+The city’s employment market is performing strongly, outpacing many other Spanish regions.
+While competition for jobs is fairly high, you can generally find employment in tourism, teaching, ICT, finance, pharmaceuticals, aerospace, healthcare, and the growing tech sector.

-In terms of accommodation, expats will find that quality housing in Madrid can be difficult to find for a reasonable price and in the right neighbourhood, and it is important to know where to search, how to negotiate and how to make a deal quickly, knowledgeably and efficiently.
+In terms of accommodation, quality housing in Madrid can be difficult to find for a reasonable price and in the right neighbourhood.
+Property prices have been climbing steadily, so it’s important to know where to search, how to negotiate and how to make a deal quickly, knowledgeably and efficiently.

-The city's transport system is efficient and easy to use.
-Expats will definitely not struggle to get around the city using the Metro, high-speed train or bus system.
-While expats can also rent or buy a car, this is unnecessary.
+The city’s transport system is efficient and easy to use, with ongoing major investments to enhance service quality.
+You definitely won’t struggle to get around the city using the Metro, high-speed train or bus system.
+While you can also rent or buy a car, this is typically unnecessary and inconvenient.
 The roads can be congested and rather dangerous, and parking is scarce.

 Cost of living in Madrid

-The cost of living in Madrid is rather high, especially when considering the average salaries offered to workers in the city.
-People in Madrid are generally paid less than in other major European capitals, yet living costs are not much cheaper.
+The cost of living in Madrid is rather high, especially when you consider average salaries in the city.
+People in Madrid generally earn less than in other major European capitals, but living expenses aren’t dramatically cheaper.

 Expat families and children in Madrid

-With a plethora of activities on offer, Madrid is a good city to bring up children in.
-The many green spaces, the zoo, the aquarium and the science museum are just a few of the places that expat children can visit in the city.
-Families will also find larger houses with gardens just outside the city centre, and an exceptional public or international school is never too far from home.
+With plenty of activities, Madrid is an excellent city for raising children.
+Green spaces, the zoo, aquarium and science museum are just some of the places your children can visit.
+You’ll find larger houses with gardens just outside the city centre, and exceptional public or international schools are never far from home.

 Climate in Madrid

 Madrid is blessed with great weather that allows for ample time spent outdoors throughout the year.
-That said, the summer months can be blazing hot, and air conditioning is a must.
+Summer months can be blazing hot, and air conditioning is a must.
 Winters are cold, with the occasional snowfall drifting down every other year.
+Madrid’s climate supports an active outdoor lifestyle.
+Just factor energy costs for cooling and heating into your budget planning.

-On the whole, expats moving to Madrid will find that the city’s rich history and youthful enterprise make for an exciting opportunity for individuals and families alike.
+On the whole, moving to Madrid means finding that the city’s rich history paired with youthful enterprise creates exciting opportunities for individuals and families alike.
+The Spanish approach to work-life balance, where long lunches and after-work socialising are common, adds to the appeal for internationally minded professionals.

 Further reading